hzFishy/UnrealNotes/content/Unreal Engine/Physics/PrimitiveComponent.md

-It holds a `FBodyInstance BodyInstance` initialized in `UPrimitiveComponent::OnCreatePhysicsState` Most (all?) of the physic settings are in `BodyInstance` and `FBodyInstanceCore`.
+It holds a `FBodyInstance BodyInstance` initialized in `UPrimitiveComponent::OnCreatePhysicsState`.
+Most (all?) of their physic settings are in `BodyInstance` and `FBodyInstanceCore`.

 Some special settings like the constraints are in `BodyInstanceCustomization.cpp` (`FBodyInstanceCustomizationHelper`).